 “Too bad investors weren’t around to enjoy much of those gains.
 The typical CGM Focus shareholder lost 11% annually in the 10 years ending Nov.
 30, according to investment research firm Morningstar Inc.”

 Ken’s Heebner’s experience highlights this conflict of interest problem for asset managers.
-The dynamics of this problem are explored in a ground-breaking 1997 Journal of Finance paper by Andrei Shleifer and Robert Vishny, appropriately called, “The Limits of Arbitrage.”
+The dynamics of this problem are explored in an illuminating 1997 Journal of Finance paper by Andrei Shleifer and Robert Vishny, appropriately called “The Limits of Arbitrage.”
 The takeaway from Ken Heebner’s experience and Shleifer and Vishny’s insights is as follows:

-Smart money managers avoid long-term market opportunities if their investors are focused on the short-term.
+Smart managers avoid long-term market opportunities if their investors are focused on short-term performance.

 Keys to Long-Term Active Management Success